Azure/azure-powershell/src/Storage/Storage.Management/help/New-AzStorageContainerSASToken.md

 Specifies the time at which the shared access signature becomes invalid.
 If the user sets the start time but not the expiry time, the expiry time is set to the start time plus one hour.
 If neither the start time nor the expiry time is specified, the expiry time is set to the current time plus one hour.
+When the storage context is based on OAuth authentication, the expire time must be in 7 days from current time, and must not be earlier than current time.

 ```yaml
 Type: System.Nullable`1[System.DateTime]